Lloyd W. Bailey

-Lloyd W. Bailey (March 24, 1928 – August 12, 2020) was a physician and ophthalmologist from Rocky Mount, North Carolina, who achieved notoriety as a faithless elector during the 1968 U.S. presidential election.
-On December 16, 1968, he became a faithless elector in the history of the United States Electoral College.
+Lloyd Whitfield Bailey (March 24, 1928 – August 12, 2020) was a medical doctor and ophthalmologist from Rocky Mount, North Carolina, who achieved notoriety as a faithless elector during the 1968 U.S. presidential election.
+He became a faithless elector on December 16, 1968.
 Because Bailey did not vote for Nixon, the candidate received 301 electoral votes instead of the expected 302 electoral votes (based on state results).
 However, Bailey's vote did not affect the outcome of the election, and Nixon was elected.

 Career

 Bailey received a BS degree at Wake Forest College in 1949, and an MD degree from Jefferson Medical College in 1953.
 He completed his residency and training in Philadelphia at University of Pennsylvania and Wills Eye Hospital.

 A strong conservative, Bailey became a life member of the John Birch Society in 1961.
 By 1968 he had joined the Republican Party and become active in it, being chosen as an elector at the state party convention that year.

 In the 1968 presidential election, Republican candidates Richard Nixon (the election winner) and Spiro Agnew carried North Carolina.
 But Bailey, although he was a Republican-pledged elector, cast his vote for American Independent Party presidential nominee George Wallace and his running-mate Curtis LeMay.
 Wallace and LeMay carried elections in five Southern states (Alabama, Arkansas, Georgia, Louisiana and Mississippi) resulting in 45 electoral votes.
 Bailey's vote gave them a total of 46 electoral votes.

 When confronted about his action, Bailey at first claimed that when he was chosen as an elector by state Republican Party convention, he had not pledged to cast his votes for Nixon and Agnew.
 Bailey further claimed that since Wallace had won in the district he represented, he was obligated to cast his votes for Wallace and LeMay.
 He also claimed that he forgot all about it until a party official reminded him of his electoral duties.